 In their natural habitats, red-eared slider turtles are semi-aquatic, meaning they spend a good deal of their time in the water, but also spend a significant amount of time basking in the sun.
 While this basking may look like the turtle is just lounging around, it's actually important for the animal's health.

-Red-eared slider turtles are semi-aquatic and spend a significant amount of time basking.
-They need a tank that is large enough to provide both water for swimming and an area where they can dry off and bask.
+When kept as a pet, a red-eared slider needs a tank that is large enough to provide both water for swimming and an area where it can dry off and bask.
 When cared for properly, red-eared sliders can live a long time and be very entertaining pets.
-The setup of the tank is vital for your pet to have a good quality of life.

 Tank Size for the Red-Eared Slider Turtle

 Plan on a tank size of 10 gallons of water per inch of the turtle as a general rule of thumb, with a minimum size of a 20-gallon for hatchling red-eared sliders.
-Keeping in mind that red-eared sliders can read 10 to 12 inches as adults, you can see that you will need a very large tank eventually.
+Keep in mind that red-eared sliders can read 10 to 12 inches as adults, and it's clear why you eventually will need a very large tank.

 Large plastic containers or storage tubs are good alternatives to aquariums as long as you don't mind being unable to view the turtles from the side.
-You won't need a lid as long as the container is tall enough and the basking area is positioned so that the turtles can't climb out of it.
+You won't need a lid as long as the container is tall enough and the basking area is positioned so that the turtles can't climb out.